A good place to wash.

 I also catch the tailend of conversation of a cagouled Japanese to an inordinately jaunty Scot, who seemed to be on his own personally appointed errand here, doing the rounds, talking to the Loch Ness tourists.

 “Oh aye.
 Many times.
 But the wee beastie only comes out at night…”

 We carry on.
 I watch the loud, maroon v-necked jumpered Caledonia card beaming for a photo in a line-up of trusting Japanese in the camper’s rear-view mirror.

 The next loch we meet, Loch Garry, I’ve read looks like an outline of Scotland in profile from a certain angle.

 We stop and I’m sure I can see Scotland lying down there, in bright water, like an ice cube mould.

 I try to convince a dubious holidaying couple stood on a rock taking in the view.
 As I push them and badger “Come on, can’t you see it there?
 Look, that would be Edinburgh, just over there would be John o’Groats..”
 I realise I’m becoming as annoying as the flabby jokster back at Loch Loyne and I re-join Passepartout back in the van.

-Up the road, back now on the eastern side of Loch Ness, we pull over to inspect the waters more closely.
+We have looped round the bottom of the Loch and are now on the up road, now on the eastern side of Loch Ness.
+We pull over to inspect the waters more closely.